nicky-nym/nicky-nym.github.io/index.md

 ## <a name="transportation"></a>(7) Transportation design choices

 The propinquitous city recipe calls for:
+  * no subways
+  * no light rail
+  * no trollies or trams
+  * no mass transit
   * no cars
+  * no self-driving cars
+  * no busses
   * no trucks
   * no taxis
-  * no ubers or lyfts
+  * no ubers, lyfts, waymos
   * no motorcycles
   * no gas engines
   * no open roads